agroebe/AWS-Retrieve-Lambda-Layers/README.md

 # AWS-Retrieve-Lambda-Layers

 A really simple Python utility script used to grab AWS Lambda Layer information (specifically, latest version ARNs for each Layer).
+Mostly made this repo to hold onto this if I ever need it again.

 The script uses a defined list of Lambda Layer names and retrieves ARNs that represent their most recent version.
-A formatted string can than be printed to stdout and retrieved in a Jenkinsfile, Terraform, etc.
+A formatted string can than be printed to stdout and retrieved in a Jenkinsfile, Terraform, etc. to be used in Infrastructure as Code.

 This example is tailored to Terraform because that was my use case, but this can probably come in handy elsewhere.